xwmx/nb/README.md

 excerpt from the first line of the note.
 When a note has a title, the title is displayed instead of the filename and first line.

-Titles can be defined within a note using
-[either Markdown `h1` style](https://daringfireball.net/projects/markdown/syntax#header)
-or [YAML front matter](https://jekyllrb.com/docs/front-matter/):
+Markdown titles can be defined within a note using [either Markdown `h1` style](https://daringfireball.net/projects/markdown/syntax#header) or [YAML front matter](https://jekyllrb.com/docs/front-matter/):